olback/simple-whois-lookup/README.md

 # Simple-WHOIS-Lookup
-This Simple WHOIS Lookup project requires 'whois' and 'php' to be installed on your webhost system.
+This Simple WHOIS Lookup project requires the package whois to be installed.